 Affected City Services

 Based on recommendations from the Provincial Chief Medical Officer of Health, the City of Hamilton closed all municipal facilities to the public on Tuesday, March 17, 2020.
-At this time, facilities are slated to be closed until at least May 25, 2020.
+City facilities and programs remain closed at this time.
+We are continuing to follow provincial emergency orders and the province’s emergency declaration, currently extended to June 9.

 The City remains prepared to respond to emergencies.
 Emergency response by Hamilton Police, Hamilton Fire Department, and Hamilton Paramedic Services is not impacted.